FSA-2004-Akatsuki-Dev-Clan/ClassSync/README.md

-# ClassSync An e-Learning Engagement Suite for Remote K-12 Classrooms
+# ClassSync: An e-Learning Engagement Suite for Remote K-12 Classrooms

 Goal: To provide educators a web-based tool for tracking actionable data on students’ activity and habits during live classroom sessions and home assignments.